 1. Understand Your Triggers

-Relapse triggers are environmental or emotional cues that can lead to substance abuse even after you’ve been sober for years.
+Relapse triggers are environmental or emotional cues that can lead to substance abuse even after you have been sober for years.
 Not knowing what your triggers are or how to manage them greatly increases your risk of relapsing.

-Whether during your initial addiction treatment or in your substance abuse recovery support group, it’s important to learn how to identify your triggers and develop relapse prevention strategies to manage them effectively.
+Whether during your initial addiction treatment or in your substance abuse recovery support group, it is important to learn how to identify your triggers and develop relapse prevention strategies to manage them effectively.

 Common relapse triggers include: